 The president of the ESVS has a very limited impact upon the society and a single year is rather short.
 It takes nearly a year before your ideas come to reality and at that time you are gone.

-I did try, however, to work hard with the ESVS council and with the ESVS executives to reshape the society into a solid scientific structure and all who attended the ESVS annual meeting 2014 in Stockholm saw a significant change with high quality papers and outstanding symposia.
+I did try, however, to work hard with the ESVS council and with the ESVS executives to reshape the society into a solid scientific structure and all who attended the ESVS annual meeting 2014 in Stockholm saw a significant change with high-quality papers and outstanding symposia.
 During that year, I also tried to get more support from the industry with a balance between science and sessions run with industry support.
 But one year was really too short to achieve these goals and the next meeting in Porto will show the achievement of all the efforts of our group.
 The year 2014 was also difficult for the society, as the economic situation was bad and major changes in the administration took place.
-The new secretary general to be elected in January will have to face numerous challenges.
+The new secretary-general to be elected in January will have to face numerous challenges.

 You were part of the Editorial Board of the European Journal of Vascular and Endovascular Surgery (EJVES) for many years and editor-in-chief from 2010 to 2013, and recently the journal reached its highest impact factor.
 What changes have improved the performance of EJVES?

 The years as editor-in-chief of the Journal were among the most interesting of my career with a real challenge and one goal: make the journal better.
 We had a great editorial team with Ross Naylor as senior editor.
-We worked very closely with daily mails and it was the key of our success.
+We worked very closely with daily emails and it was the key to our success.
 We did not try to improve the impact factor itself, but we improved the quality of the journal with a selection of the best research papers, and the set-up of a committee by Philippe Kolh ready to run all the guidelines that will be published in the following months.
 This solid organisation will guarantee the high quality of the journal in the coming years beyond the impact factor itself.

 You are a “doctor without borders”, can you please tell us some of the interactions you have had when working with other physicians and treating patients in areas of conflict or natural disaster?

 This is my “secret garden”.
 As you know, French doctors and nurses are very keen to work in remote countries and sometimes in very difficult conditions.
 “Doctors Without Borders” is a generic name or acronym that covers many non-governmental organisations and charities.
 I have played my part mainly in Asia but others have done much more.
 As an example, “la chaîne de l’espoir” has built a hospital in Kabul mainly for children with more than 10,000 surgical cases in the last 10 years, including more than 1,000 open-heart surgeries in war conditions.
-A similar programme was setup in Cambodia after the fall of the Khmer Rouges and in Vietnam, where many French doctors are actively training local surgeons in remote locations and larger hospitals.
+A similar programme was set up in Cambodia after the fall of the Khmer Rouges and in Vietnam, where many French doctors are actively training local surgeons in remote locations and larger hospitals.
 These groups received the Nobel Peace Prize but above all they paved the way for local physicians to follow.
 During these years and today still, it has been a great experience to leave my European settings with sophisticated vascular surgery facilities and go back to basics with cases such as children with amputated legs caused by antipersonnel mines whose families cannot afford the cost of a walking prosthesis.
 Between politics, the commercial angle of medical companies and strategic issues, this is a different job entirely.

 You have had an extensive experience treating patients in China, Vietnam and your home country, France—how have these different experiences contributed to the way you practise vascular surgery?